ctozzi/kontena/docs/getting-started/installing/ubuntu.md

 ## Installing Kontena Nodes

-Before you can start provisioning nodes you must first switch cli scope to a grid.
-A Grid can be thought as a cluster of nodes that can have members from multiple clouds and/or regions.
+Before you can start provisioning Nodes you must first switch the CLI scope to a Grid.
+A Grid can be thought as a cluster of Nodes that can have members from multiple clouds and/or regions.

-Switch to an existing grid using the following command:
+Switch to an existing Grid using the following command:

 ```
 $ kontena grid use <grid_name>
 ```

-Or create a new grid using the command:
+Or create a new Grid using the command:

 ```
 $ kontena grid create test-grid
 ```

-Remember to grab the token for the grid, you'll need it when setting up node(s).
+Remember to grab the token for the Grid, you'll need it when setting up Node(s).

 ```
 $ kontena grid show --token test-grid
 ```

-Now you can go ahead and install kontena-agent Ubuntu package:
+Now you can go ahead and install the kontena-agent Ubuntu package using the appropriate commands for your Ubuntu version:

 #### Ubuntu Xenial (16.04)